Wasp waist: History

 In the 19th century, while average corseted waist measurements varied between 23 and 31 in, wasp waist measurements of 16 to 18 in were uncommon and were not considered attractive.
 Ladies' magazines told of the side effects of tight lacing, proclaiming that "if a lady binds and girds herself in, until she be only twenty-three inches, and, in some cases, until she be only twenty-one inches, it must be done at the expense of comfort, health, and happiness."
 Fashions instead created the illusion of a small waist, using proportion, stripe placement, and color.
 Retouching photographs was sometimes used to create the illusion of a wasp waist.

-Extreme tight lacing (15–18 in) was a fad during the late 1870s and 1880s, ending in around 1887.
+Extreme tight lacing (15–18 in) was a fad during the late 1870s and 1880s, lasting until around 1887.

 Health effects

 Among the multitude of medical problems women suffered to achieve these drastic measurements were deformed ribs, weakened abdominal muscles, deformed and dislocated internal organs, and respiratory ailments.
-Displacement and disfigurement of the reproductive organs greatly increased the risk of miscarriage and maternal death.
+The displacement and disfigurement of the reproductive organs greatly increased the risk of miscarriage and maternal death.